mbarrerag/FoolThief-3.0/README.md

 Key updates Features:

-HashTableArray.java:
+# HashTable:
-The HashTableArray class represents a hash table data structure.
+The HashTable class represents a hash table data structure.
 It provides fast retrieval and storage of foolthief incident data based on a key-value mapping.